facebookarchive/draft-js/docs/APIReference-EditorState.md

 ```
 static set(editorState: EditorState, options: EditorStateRecordType): EditorState
 ```
 Returns a new `EditorState` object with new options passed in.
-The method technically lives on the Immutable `record` API.
+'The method is inherited from the Immutable `record` API.

 ## Properties and Getters